CSE232-MSU/CSE232/.assets/contributing/markdown-stylesheet.md

 If a visualization of some concept is necessary, you may insert a graphic taken from the internet.
 Please notify me (Braedyn), however, because I will make a version of that graphic in a way that cooperates better with GitHub's Markdown styling.
 The graphic taken from the internet will be a placeholder.

 On a similar note, if the problem requires a lot of mathematical prerequisite, one should use LaTeX (discussed above) to express any and all formulae because it looks better than plaintext.

+#### Checkpoints

+Use the star emoji (⭐) to represent checkpoints of the lab assignment (where the student must verify with the TA that they're on the right track).

+The star can be typed as `:star:` in the Markdown document for it to render as its proper emoji on the GitHub page (so you don't need to go to some website to copy-and-paste).